 I’m not a disciplinarian.
-So how do I get my child to listen without yelling, nagging or punishing?
+So how do I discipline so that my child will listen without yelling, nagging or punishing?

 Let me tell you a story about my “obedient” child.
 And then I’ll show you the method I use to create a happy, harmonious family – step by step.